thekidmellow/nba-quiz-game/README.md

 - Sound effects for feedback

-- Resposive design for various devices
+- Responsive design for various devices

 ---